ServiceNow to launch two new data centres in Japan

-ServiceNow is one of the companies placing its bets on the area, with the announcement today that it is partnering NTT Communications to launch two new cloud services data centres in Tokyo and Osaka for its Japanese customers, expected to be complete within the first half of 2019.
+ServiceNow is one of the companies placing its bets on the area, with the announcement today that it is partnering NTT Communications to launch two new cloud services data centers in Tokyo and Osaka for its Japanese customers, expected to be complete within the first half of 2019.

-The new Japanese facilities will enhance ServiceNow’s Nonstop Cloud service and will add to its existing nine data centre pairs, which are set up across five continents to meet customers’ location and growing data sovereignty needs.
+The new Japanese facilities will enhance ServiceNow’s Nonstop Cloud service and will add to its existing nine data center pairs, which are set up across five continents to meet customers’ location and growing data sovereignty needs.

 ServiceNow APJ VP and GM Mitch Young says the investment reflects the company’s success and growth in Japan over the last five years, in addition to its commitment to expanding its business in the country.